Lithuania national futsal team

 The Lithuania national futsal team is controlled by the Lithuanian Football Federation, the governing body for futsal in Lithuania and represents the country in international futsal competitions, such as the World Cup and the European Championships.

 Lithuania has made their FIFA Futsal World Cup debut in 2021 as tournament hosts.
-They also will make their UEFA Futsal Euro debut in 2026 as tournament co-host alongside Latvia.
+They have also made their UEFA Futsal Euro debut in 2026 as tournament co-host alongside Latvia and Slovenia.